Streamlining Energy Infrastructure Permitting Issue Brief (PDF)

 Congressional Action

-In 2023, House Republicans passed H.R.
-1, the Lower Energy Costs Act, an energy permitting reform bill that would have reformed NEPA by increasing interagency coordination, including requiring the development of a joint schedule, imposing deadlines, and page limits on certain environmental reviews, and creating limits on what qualifies as a major federal action (thus triggering a NEPA review).
+There is bipartisan agreement in the House of Representatives and Senate that lengthy, inefficient, and costly federal permitting processes deter the development of large energy infrastructure projects needed to meet rising electricity demand.
+In 2023, the Fiscal Responsibility Act (FRA) (P.L.
+118-5), was signed into law and included several NEPA reforms, increasing interagency coordination, requiring the development of a joint schedule, imposing deadlines, putting page limits on certain environmental reviews, and creating limits on what qualifies as a major federal action (thus triggering a NEPA review).
 These reforms were all generally supported by public power and the electric sector.
-Ultimately, these NEPA reforms were included in H.R.
-3746, the Fiscal Responsibility Act (FRA), which was signed into law in 2023.
-While positive, neither Republicans nor Democrats were fully satisfied with the reforms in H.R.
-3746, and since its passage, members in both parties have expressed interest in continuing to negotiate additional permitting reform measures.
+While positive, neither Republicans nor Democrats were fully satisfied with the reforms in the FRA, and since its passage, members of both parties have introduced various proposals, including additional permitting reform measures.

 Regulatory Action

-The scope of environmental reviews under NEPA has been narrowed due to recent court rulings, executive orders (EOs), rulemakings, and statutory amendments in the FRA.
-On May 29, 2025, the U.S. Supreme Court issued a unanimous opinion in Seven County Infrastructure Coalition v.
-Eagle County, CO (No. 23-975), to “course correct” judicial reviews of environmental impact statements (EIS) under the NEPA.
+The scope of environmental reviews under NEPA has been narrowed by recent court rulings, executive orders (EOs), rulemakings, and statutory amendments to the FRA.
+In May 2025, the U.S. Supreme Court issued a unanimous opinion in Seven County Infrastructure Coalition, et al. v.
+Eagle County, Colorado, et al., 145 S. Ct 1497 (2025), to “course correct” judicial reviews of environmental impact statements under NEPA.
 The court affirmed the limits of an agency’s NEPA review, confirming that NEPA does not require a federal agency to consider upstream and downstream effects of a project separated in time or place from a proposed project.
 The decision also instructs lower courts to give substantial deference to agency judgment as to the scope of a NEPA analysis and where that analysis should end.
-Public power utilities can expect future NEPA reviews to be more narrowly focused, briefer, and completed more promptly.
+Given the recent court decisions, public power utilities should expect future NEPA reviews to be more narrowly focused, briefer, and completed more promptly.

 APPA Contact